-The responsibility for liquidity risk management and control is delegated to Asset and Liability Management Committee (ALCO) which meets at least once a month to discuss the liquidity risk and funding profile/plan of the Bank.
-ALCO is responsible for the overall management and oversight of liquidity and review/ recommendation of liquidity risk management policy before seeking approval from the Board of Directors.
-ALCO is also in charge of concurring on the liquidity risk limit/ risk appetite before seeking approval from the Board of Directors.
-Asset and Liability Management (ALM) Team, which is responsible for monitoring of the liquidity risk profile, works closely with Treasury Unit in the surveillance of market conditions.
-Business units are responsible for establishing and maintaining strong business relationship with their respective depositors and key funding sources.
+The responsibility for liquidity risk management and control is delegated to the Asset and Liability Management Committee (ALCO) which meets at least once a month to discuss the liquidity risk and funding profile/plan of the Bank.
+ALCO is responsible for the overall management and oversight of liquidity and review/recommendation of liquidity risk management policy before seeking approval from the Board.
+It is also in charge of reviewing liquidity risk limits/risk appetite before seeking approval from the Board.
+Asset and Liability Management (ALM) Team, which is responsible for monitoring the liquidity risk profile, works closely with Treasury Unit in the surveillance of market conditions.
+Business units are responsible for establishing and maintaining strong business relationships with their respective depositors and key funding sources.
 Treasury Unit performs fund dealings on a necessity or contingency basis.
-We have prudently managed the liquidity position to meet daily operation needs, in conjunction with regular measurement and forecasts of the respective cash flows arising from the maturity profiles of assets, liabilities, off-balance sheet commitments, and derivatives over a variety of time horizons under business-as-usual and stress conditions.
+The Bank has to prudently manage the liquidity position to meet daily operation needs.
+We regularly measure and forecast the respective cash flows arising from the maturity profiles of assets, liabilities, off-balance sheet commitments, and derivatives over a variety of time horizons under business-as-usual and stress conditions.
 As regards companies in the Bank's financial business group, liquidity risk management will be centralised.
-To support their liquidity, we may consider and approve liquidity lines to them within the respective credit lines approved by the Board of Directors.
+To support their liquidity, the Bank may consider and approve liquidity lines to them within the respective credit lines approved by the Board